 Us in Flux is a series of short stories and virtual gatherings that explore themes of community, collaboration, and collective imagination in response to transformative events.

-We are on hiatus after our upcoming event on August 10 (see below).
-While we’re taking an indefinite pause on publishing, we invite you to help us expand on the work of Us in Flux.
+We are currently on hiatus.
+While we’re taking an indefinite pause on publishing and events, we invite you to help us expand on the work of Us in Flux.
 In partnership with the Science Fiction Research Association, we’re seeking submissions for a special issue of SFRA Review that examines how speculative fiction can help us meet the challenges of today.
 Applications to contribute essays to the special issue are due October 4, 2020—learn more here.

 To be notified about future Us in Flux stories and events, and to learn about other publications and opportunities from CSI, sign up for our mailing list.